-In the morning, rising up trays Korumdy then runs through the pastures to the Kara-Kabak valley.
+In the morning, climbing up Korumdy trays then runs through the pastures to the Kara-Kabak valley.
 The panorama is very wide and offers incredible views of Lenin Peak.
 Overnight in tents.

-In the morning, we go a little hill to climb in the neighboring valley, a small path between the bushes and small meadows.
-Then the valley turns west and the High Pasture widens amid dozens of peaks.
-The pass at 4150 m. is deleted in the landscape and without difficulty down to the lake Kosh Koel, up camp.
+In the morning, we climb a small slope in the neighbouring valley, a small path through bushes and small meadows.
+Then the valley turns to the west and the Alta Dehesa widens between dozens of peaks.
+The pass at 4150 m. is erased in the landscape and we easily descend to the lake Kosh Koel and climb up to the camp.
 Overnight in tents.

 Long descent through pastures facing the Zalay chain culminated with the Lenin peak, and transfer to the base camp of peak Lenin.
 Overnight in tents.

 On the same route than alpinists, the trail climbs to Col Puteshextvenikov (4100 m) in a lunar landscape and overlooking the Lenin peak and the great valley of Achyk-Tash.
 Afternoon, return by the same path.
 Night in the same camp as the day before in tents.

 Road to Sary Tash and Osh (230 km away).
 Latest views of the Pamir Alai before descending into the gorges of the Kaldik and passing a small pass after Gulcho.
 Lunch in Osh.
 City tour.
 Dinner and overnight in homestay.